dnikolovv/dnikolovv.github.io/content/blog/practical-haskell-deriving-via/index.md

 ```

 You can find the complete example [here](https://github.com/dnikolovv/practical-haskell/tree/main/deriving-via/src).

+> **Update:**
+>
+> Some people argued that this is not a good example of `DerivingVia` as it barely saves you any code when you just have two monads.
+>
+> I actually agree with that - the example itself is way too trivial to justify the abstraction.
+>
+> In our production codebase, however, we have many packages and many typeclasses.
+Every package defines its own monad and uses `DerivingVia` to acquire instances of said typeclasses.
+>
+> If we didn't use this technique, every change in the interface would cause changes in all dependent packages.
+>
+> With `DerivingVia`, we save on a lot of boilerplate, and the added benefit is that the most frequent implementation of a typeclass is contained close to its definition.
+>
+> Still, there are certainly more useful things you can do with `DerivingVia`, and I'm exploring these in the [following post](/practical-haskell-more-deriving-via).

+---

 > This short post is part of the [Practical Haskell Bits initiative](/practical-haskell-bits-initiative/).
 Visit the [repository](https://github.com/dnikolovv/practical-haskell) to find out more real-world examples like this.